chitrankusarkar/Data-Structure-Basic-Codes/README.md

 # Data-Structure-Basic-Codes
-Nothing Special, just a beginner who wants to explore the beauty of programming.
-Here i ahve uploaded some of my DSA files in very fluent code.
+Nothing special, just a beginner who wants to explore the beauty of programming.
+Here i have uploaded some of my DSA codes in very fluent manner.
 Hope It will help you.
 Thanks :)